DarshanaUOP/gallery-node/README.md

 **"Luminary is already running" but I don't see it**
 - On an installed build with a display, this should have opened `http://localhost:<port>/` in your browser automatically — check for a browser window/tab that already opened
 - The message includes the PID and port of the running instance; confirm it's actually alive: `ps -p <PID>` (Linux/macOS) or Task Manager (Windows).
+If that PID is gone but you still get this message:
+  - **Windows**: the guard is a named mutex, not a file, so it's released automatically the instant a process exits — there's nothing to delete by hand.
+If this happens anyway, it's worth reporting.
-If that PID is gone but you still get this message, the lock file's OS-level lock should have released automatically when that process exited — this would be unusual and worth reporting, but as a workaround you can delete the lock file directly (see [Data Locations](#data-locations--dev-mode-vs-installed-builds) for where `luminary.lock` lives) while no instance is running
+  - **Linux/macOS**: the lock file's OS-level `flock` should have released automatically when that process exited — this would be unusual and worth reporting, but as a workaround you can delete the lock file directly (see [Data Locations](#data-locations--dev-mode-vs-installed-builds) for where `luminary.lock` lives) while no instance is running
 - Intentionally want two running at once (e.g. two dev servers on different ports)?
 Pass `--allow-multiple-instances`